TRAP: Hijacking VLA CoT-Reasoning via Adversarial Patches

 \section{Conclusion}

-We introduce \textbf{TRAP}, the first targeted adversarial attack tailored for VLAs.
+We introduce \textbf{TRAP}, the first targeted \hzx{behavior-hijacking} adversarial attack tailored for reasoning VLAs.
 In contrast to existing untargeted perturbations, our method exploits the inherent vulnerabilities within the CoT reasoning mechanisms of VLAs.
-By doing so, \textbf{TRAP} successfully induces the model to execute precise, adversary-defined behaviors.
+This enables \textbf{TRAP} to induce precise, adversary-defined behaviors.
 Comprehensive experiments across diverse VLA architectures demonstrate the efficacy of our approach and highlight a critical security bottleneck in current embodied AI systems.